Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 So Wasm started out to be like binary assembly for the browser, allowing e.g. languages other than JS to be compiled to Wasm and run in the browser.
 Wasm also has built-in safety guarantees like memory-safety and sandboxed execution.
-It also has a strong integration with the JS VM in the broser, allowing calls from and to regular JS.
+It also has a strong integration with the JS VM in the browser, allowing calls from and to regular JS.
 It is designed with modularity in mind, providing platform specific functionality (time, JS access, file access, ...) through modules only.
 Also there are non-web platforms like node.js and [wasi](https://wasi.dev/) that allow using Wasm outside of the browser.